VenueDriver/payment-driver/README.md

 If you need to drop those tables and re-create them, then do this:

     npm run delete-tables

+To scan the current contents of your ```payment_requests``` table:

+    aws dynamodb scan --endpoint-url http://localhost:8000 --table-name payment_requests

 ### Start an HTTP server with SAM Local